floragunncom/search-guard-docs/kibana.md

   - CLUSTER_COMPOSITE_OPS_RO
 ```

-You can use any type of authentication mechanism for the Kibana server user, given that the credentials can be extracted from the HTTP reques as HTTP Basic Authentication headers.
+You can use any type of authentication mechanism for the Kibana server user, given that the credentials can be extracted from the HTTP request as HTTP Basic Authentication headers.
 In other words, SSO authentication like JWT will not work for the Kibana server user.

 #### Example: Internal authentication